kids-first/kf-cbioportal-etl/docs/DIFF_STUDY_CLINICAL.md

 For the patient and sample views, each file respectively has:
  - A list, one per line, per ID, per attribute, of what would change if the data were loaded
  - A list of IDs that would be removed from the portal, if any
- - A list of IDs that would be added in any
+ - A list of IDs that would be added if any
  - A summary of the number of changes of each attribute type

 ### patient_portal_v_build.txt example: